Higher Gauging and Non-invertible Condensation Defects: Gauging 1-form symmetries on surfaces in 2+1d

 Generally, the fusion of a bulk topological line with a surface defect gives a topological line living only on the latter as shown in Figure \ref{fig:Fusion of line to surface}.

 Consider a 1-form symmetry line $a$ which is close and parallel to the condensation defect $S$.
 We denote the fusion of $a$ with $S$ from the left and the right, respectively, as

-These lines become the higher quantum symmetry lines on $S$.
-Therefore, the fusion defines maps (or more precisely a homomorphisms) from the bulk 1-form symmetry to the higher quantum symmetry on the condensation defect.\footnote{These maps are called $\alpha$-induction in the mathematical literature~\cite{Longo:1994xe,Bockenhauer:1998ca} (see also \cite{Fuchs:2002cm,Komargodski:2020mxz}), and are denoted by $\alpha^+(a) = a \times S$ and $\alpha^-(a) =S \times a$.} However, the homomorphism is generally not surjective: there are higher quantum symmetry lines that cannot be obtained by fusing a bulk line with the surface.
+These lines become the higher quantum symmetry lines on $S$.\footnote{More precisely, \eqref{q.symm} specifies a junctions between $a$ and the higher quantum symmetry lines on $S$.} Therefore, the fusion defines maps (or more precisely a homomorphisms) from the bulk 1-form symmetry to the higher quantum symmetry on the condensation defect.\footnote{These maps are called $\alpha$-induction in the mathematical literature, and are denoted by $\alpha^+(a) = a \times S$ and $\alpha^-(a) =S \times a$.
+They first appeared in subfactor theory~\cite{Longo:1994xe,Bockenhauer:1998ca}, and then in category theory~\cite{muger2003subfactors,2010arXiv1009.2117D}.
+Finally, for their interpretation in terms of topological defects see \cite{Fuchs:2002cm,Kapustin:2010if,Komargodski:2020mxz}.} However, the homomorphism is generally not surjective: there are higher quantum symmetry lines that cannot be obtained by fusing a bulk line with the surface.
 We will see such examples in the case of a $\mathbb{Z}_2$ boson line in Section \ref{sec:z2}.

 As we now explain, the action of a surface defect $S$ on lines is determined by the fusion of lines with $S$.
 As argued before, a junction between the bulk lines $b$ and $S \cdot a$ is equivalent to a junction between $b$ (going to the left of $S$) and $a$ (coming from the right of $S$) that meet on $S$ as in Figure \ref{fig:junction on S}.